firebase/quickstart-nodejs/TUTORIAL.md

 1. Set up a directory structure to organize tutorial project files plus your own project(s).

-> Note: Please create the following directory from the **root** of your Cloud Shell home directory.
+> Note: As shown below, please create the following directory from the **root** of your Cloud Shell home directory.
 ```bash
 cd ~; mkdir rules-tutorial
 ```